viamrobotics/docs/docs/components/component/model1.md

 The `model1` arm model supports the XYZ unit made by Some Company(INSERT LINK AS APPLICABLE).
 Optional additional description/information.

-First, be sure to physically assemble the component and connect it to your machine's computer.
+To be able to test your component as you configure it, first physically assemble the component and connect it to your machine's computer.
+Power both on.
 Then, configure the component:

 {{< tabs >}}